Join my community and receive my free ebook! Subscribe now >>

 Fresh fruits and vegetables are best, but our lives are so busy so the next best thing is to use frozen vegetables, which is low in sodium.

 Eat out less and try cooking more at home.
 By the way even water has in sodium.
+Still I want you to drink plenty of water and other fluids each day.

 As always before making any changes to your diet consult with your doctor, and keep up-to-date with studies completed by American Heart Association.